Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S26 New Session Journal.md

 Description

 ## What Happened
-- The Gracious Pixy Dairy
+- The Gracious Pixy
 	- 1 [[Potion Of Superior Healing]] 300gp
 	- 1 [[Potion Of Growth]] 100 gp
 	- 2 [[Potion Of Hill Giant Strength]] 100gp (50gp)
 	- 1 [[Potion Of Greater Healing]] 50gp (50gp)
+	- = 550 gp